rumduth/React-Projects/README.md

 - Weather Icons: The app includes functionality to map weather condition codes to corresponding weather icons (e.g., ☀️ for clear sky, 🌧 for rain).

 - Persistent Location Storage: The app saves the last searched location in local storage so that the location is remembered and automatically fetched the next time the app is opened.

+  16.**React Quiz**

+- **Status**: Done
+- **Difficulty**: 3/5
+- This quiz application offers an engaging way to test your knowledge with a variety of questions fetched from a server.
+Users start by loading questions, progressing through them with a timer adding an element of challenge.
+Track your score as you answer each question, with points awarded or deducted based on accuracy.
+Upon completion, view your final score and compare it with your highest achieved score stored locally.
+Enjoy a seamless experience with intuitive navigation and responsive design in this interactive quiz environment.

+- Fetching and Displaying Questions: The app fetches a list of quiz questions from a backend server and displays them to the user.
+It handles loading states and errors during data fetching.

+- Progress Tracking:The app tracks the user's progress through the quiz, showing the current question index, the total number of questions, and the user's current score.

+- Timed Quiz: The app includes a timer that gives users a limited amount of time to complete the quiz.
+The timer decreases as the user progresses through the questions.

+- Scoring and High Scores: The app calculates the user's score based on correct and incorrect answers.
+It keeps track of the highest score achieved using local storage to provide a high score feature.

+- Restart and Finish Screens: The app provides a finish screen that shows the user's final score, total possible points, and the highest score.
+Users can restart the quiz from this screen.